-- The changes required if there is an external field are straightforward. - This is really a completely general computation!
-Theoretically it's straightforward. - But note that the equilibrium equations are complicated to solve: $n^2$ equations, each with $n^2$ terms on left-hand side. - This algorithm fits into the general pattern for Gibbs samplers: update individual random variables sequentially using conditional distributions given all other random variables. - We only need to use conditional distributions, which means we can calculate with ratios, and so normalizing constants cancel out.
+- This is really a completely general computation!
+Theoretically it's straightforward. - But note that the equilibrium equations are complicated to solve: n^2 equations, each with n^2 terms on left-hand side. - This algorithm fits into the general pattern for Gibbs samplers: update individual random variables sequentially using conditional distributions given all other random variables. - We only need to use conditional distributions, which means we can calculate with ratios, and so normalizing constants cancel out.